 The macOS Big Sur update is also bricking some older MacBook models.
 The problems appear fairly widespread and they’re mostly impacting owners of 2013 MacBook Pro and mid-2014 MacBook Pro models.
 These are the oldest MacBook models supported by macOS Big Sur.

 Owners of Apple’s new M1 MacBook Pros are complaining about a Fast User Switching bug that leaves them unable to close the screensaver.
 This leaves the device unusable until the lid is closed and opened again, the Alt-Command-Q key combination is used, or the Power/Touch ID key is pressed.
 In order to fix the issue, users need to shut off Fast User Switching.

 On top of that, macOS Big Sur users are running into a nasty issue with the Apple News application.
 The popular app is reportedly causing extremely large background downloads for some users.
 If you’re unsure about whether the issue is impacting your machine, you can check in Activity Monitor.

 It’s unclear when or even if Apple will issue a fix so Mac users dealing with the problem are on their own for the foreseeable future.
-Fortunately, there’s a fairly quick manual fix.
+Fortunately, there’s a quick manual fix available.
 Here’s what you need to do in order to fix the problem:

 - Open System Preferences on your Mac.